Skies of Arcadia: Story

 Vyse and Aika are members of the Blue Rogues, a faction of Robin Hood-minded air pirates gathered together to resist the militant and tyrannical Valuan Empire.
 Led by Empress Teodora, the empire seeks the Moon Crystals to reawaken the Gigas and take over the world.
 Teodora directs the Valuan Armada, a fleet of warships led by admirals Galcian and Ramirez, to find them.
 Upon the Silver Civilization learning of this plan, they send Fina to find the Moon Crystals first.
 She is captured by the Armada, but saved by Vyse and Aika, who, with mutual enemies, agree to help her mission.

-Hitching a ride with an old fisherman, Drachma, and his ship, the trio recover the Red Moon Crystal from a temple in the desert nation of Nasr and the Green Moon Crystal high above Ixa'taka, a continent of lush forests, while foiling Valuan operations.
+Hitching a ride with an old fisherman, Drachma, and his ship (the Little Jack, named for his son), the trio recover the Red Moon Crystal from a temple in the desert nation of Nasr and the Green Moon Crystal high above Ixa'taka, a continent of lush forests, while foiling Valuan operations.
 When Drachma's ship is damaged in a Valuan attack, Vyse is stranded on the small Crescent Island, where he uncovers letters and a map left behind by another pirate seeking treasure.
 Vyse is found by a fellow Blue Rogue, Gilder, who takes him aboard to search for his friends.
 Aika and Fina end up in the care of another Blue Rogue, Clara, who takes them to Nasr to help search for Vyse.
 Aika and Fina find out about the same treasure Vyse learned of, and the three reunite, but are captured by Ramirez and brought to the Valuans' prison fortress.
 By enlisting the Valuan prince Enrique, who has lost patience with his government's tyranny, and stealing a powerful Valuan warship, the Delphinus, the Blue Rogues escape.
 Vyse brings everyone back to Crescent Island, where he establishes a base of operations for his crew.